You can order your latte before you leave the house.

 Technology improves our efficiency and extends our reach, but it can also help us connect in personal, meaningful ways.

-Meeting customers in person and speaking with them on the phone are still powerful methods of growing relationships with customers — and they can be enhanced with the right technology.
+Meeting customers in person and speaking with them on the phone are still two of the most powerful methods of growing relationships with customers — and they can be enhanced with the right technology.

 We can make sales a personal experience for our customers again.

-In this article, I’m going to share three ways that salespeople can combine personal connection and technology to build better relationships with customers.
+In this article, I’m going to share three ways I combine personal connection and technology to build better relationships with my customers.

 1. Remove Friction from the Sales Process